 |L-R: Tuesday, Mijanot, Mamie|

-I don't have all the answers; I have no idea why this awesome comedy gets such a bad critical rap, unless male critics are too threatened by the idea of a genius bombshell who's not evil, passive, helpless, materialistic, or moronic.
+I don't have all the answers; I have no idea why this awesome comedy gets such a bad critical rap, unless male critics are too threatened by the idea of a genius bombshell who's not evil, passive, materialistic, or moronic.
 As of this writing it has a 2.2 on imdb. and Lenny Maltin gives it a BOMB ("don't say you weren't warned!"); Glenn Erikson says "Compared to Sex Kittens, Otto Preminger's Skiddoo is a profound statement on the human condition."
 An uncredited imdb writer calls it "one of the most legendarily worst films ever produced."
-But I say, if you've been to college and like to get wasted and love Russ Meyer, Ed Wood, and Roger Corman, used to read Mad and Cracked then at least consider checking it out.
-I think a lot of these low budget zany comedies get a bad rap, especially if they don't have big recognizable directors (like Frank Tashlin or George Axelrod) so that critics can guess how they're supposed to respond right away.
+But I say, if you've been to college and like to get wasted and love the films of Russ Meyer, Ed Wood, and Roger Corman, and you used to read Mad and Cracked as a kid, then at least consider checking it out.
+I think a lot of these low budget zany comedies get a bad rap, especially if they don't have big recognizable directors (like Frank Tashlin or George Axelrod) so that critics can guess how they're supposed to respond.
 This isn't a guffaw style comedy, but how often did we laugh reading Mad as kids?
-2/3 of the time we didn't even get the jokes.
-We had no idea what they were talking about running satires of films far too dry and adult for our interest, like The Sandpiper and The Man in the Grey Flannel Suit.
-Some comedies don't have to be funny.
-Ask Albert Zugsmith, the strange figure who could go from producing films like Orson Welles' Touch of Evil, Douglas Sirk's Written on the Wind, to directing unclassifiable strangeness like Confessions of an Opium Eater, The Beat Generation, and Sex Kittens Go to College.
-He also produced Russ Meyer's Fanny Hill!
+Half the time we didn't even get the jokes.
+There were satires of films far too dry and adult for our interest, like The Sandpiper and The Man in the Grey Flannel Suit.
+In that spirit, let Albert Zugsmith be your Alfred E. Newman.

 If you don't see that list is all connected, then you need to learn so very much about the spirit of revolutionary cinematic anarchy in the service of sexual stimulation.
 (Behind me right as I wrote that phrase a Quaker Oats commercial said "Where new normals are created.")
 That's the beauty of the Zugsmith touch.
-Watching Vincent Price sailing madly down the sewer towards Frisco Bay oblivion in Opium Eater for example, leaves us more questions than answers (it a horror film?
+Watching Vincent Price sailing madly down the sewer towards Frisco Bay oblivion in Opium Eater for example, leaves us more questions than answers: is it a horror film?
 A white slavery expose?
 A surreal odyssey worthy of Bunuel?